 When to Go to India

-Each year India experiences two monsoons with heavy rainfall and plenty of scorching hot temperatures in between.
-Snow in high-elevation places such as Manali can block mountain passes during the winter months.
 Although India is large and natural features can affect weather, the months between June and October are considered the wettest time to visit as the southwest monsoon cools down the country.
+July and August are the rainiest months.

-October is generally regarded as the start of the busy season as rains let off and more tourists begin to arrive.
+October is generally regarded as the start of the busy season as rains let off and more tourists begin to arrive in November.

 08 of 08